deployphp/deployer/docs/hosts.md

 Default is `~/.ssh/config`.

 :::info Config file
-For best practices, avoid storing connection parameters in the `deploy.php file`, as these can vary based on the deployment execution location.
+For best practices, avoid storing connection parameters in the `deploy.php` file, as these can vary based on the deployment execution location.
 Instead, only include the hostname and remote_user in `deploy.php`, while maintaining other parameters in the `~/.ssh/config` file.